edwelker/website/content/posts/szechuan_noodles.md

 ---
 My base recipe for Szechuan noodles (noods)

+## Ingredients

-Almost all of these are optional:
+Almost all of these are optional.

 * ⅓ teaspoon mushroom or other MSG powder (chicken, etc.)
 * Chili oil